Remote wipe Dropbox files from a lost or stolen computer

 Check the remote wipe status of a device

 You can check the remote wipe status of a device.
-If you’re a Dropbox Business admin, learn how to check the remote wipe status of your team members’ devices.
+If you’re an admin on a Dropbox team account, learn how to check the remote wipe status of your team members’ devices.

 To check the remote wipe status:

 - Click your avatar (profile picture or initials) in the upper-right corner.